chris-mignon/Conception/README.md

 # Conception
-### Conception is an online Learniing Management system for secondary schools in Grenada.
+### Conception is an online Learning Management System for secondary schools in Grenada.

 <!-- ## Class practice No.1 First Android App
 > In this Class practive we learned the following: